Updates:

 Program Description

-We are pleased to announce the upcoming 2026 Tax Policy and Practice Symposium, which will convene leaders from government, industry, academia, and practice to examine Tax Matters: Federal, State, and Global Taxes in Turbulent Times.
 The ongoing changes around Pillar 2, rapidly evolving trade policy, and implementation of the recent US tax bill will have far-reaching implications.
 Tax is poised for significant transformation as domestic and international policy reforms crystallize and emerging technologies reshape how both taxpayers and administrators manage compliance and enhance efficiency.
 Our program will provide a forward-focused platform, highlighting both obstacles and opportunities that may emerge as businesses and other stakeholders strive to adapt to the changes and remain competitive.

 Areas to be explored include: